 In-house design and innovative product development are key features of our business.
-Our in-house design studio enables us to develop new designs for customers and then deliver them in sample form or by computer-aided design (CAD).
+Our in-house design studio enables us to develop new designs, colors and patterns for customers and then deliver them in prototype sample form or by computer-aided design (CAD).

-We have access to a vast range of grain, prints and surface effects, which are constantly evolving and increasing.
+We have access to a vast range of leather and grain styles, prints and surface effects, which are constantly evolving and increasing.
 Further trends are captured and expressed in our own concept work and exclusive designs are developed from customer requests.
 Our CAD systems allow fast creation and display of design innovation.
-"Drape" software enables computer generated designs to be shown in situ in interiors of vehicles before the expense of production is incurred.
+"Drape" software enables computer generated designs to be shown in situ in interiors of vehicles or other applications before the expense of production is incurred.
 A silicone cast surface-modeling system permits the transfer of material surface finishes, including leather and fabrics, onto vinyl foils for customer review before investment in tooling.
 Diverse production systems and equipment create an extensive automotive product range.
-Hi-Loft and anti-squeak finish (ASF) are examples of product developments providing customers with cost reduction and material performance enhancements.
+Anti-stain and anti-squeak finish (ASF) are examples of product developments providing customers with cost reduction and material performance enhancements.

-We spent \$1,727,616 in 2016 and \$1,728,867 in 2015 for research and development.
+We spent \$1,940,671 in 2017 and \$1,727,616 in 2016 for research and development.